ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Experiments

 \subsection{Image Forgery Localization}

-Following DiffForensics \cite{yu2024diffforensics}, our ForgeryGPT is compared with other state-of-the-art methods under the same settings: evaluations are performed using pre-trained models of ManTra-Net \cite{Mantrawu2019mantra} and MVSS-Net \cite{MVSS-Net2021image}.
-Additionally, models such as H-LSTM \cite{bappy2019hybrid}, HP-FCN \cite{li2019localization}, GSRNet \cite{zhou2020generate}, SPAN \cite{SPANhu2020span} , SATL-Net \cite{zhuo2022self} , CAT-Net \cite{kwon2021cat}, PSCCNet \cite{PSCCliu2022pscc}, and HiFi-Net \cite{HiFi_IFDL} are evaluated after being trained with their respective codes on the same training dataset.
-Table~\ref{tab:localization} reports the localization performance of different methods on eight datasets in terms of pixel-level AUC and F1-score.
-Our ForgeryGPT achieves the best localization performance on CASIA1.0+, NIST16, IMD2020, DSO-1, and Korus, and ranks second on Autosplice, Openforensics, and Columbia.
-Notably, ForgeryGPT achieves 91.4\% performance on IMD2020, which consists of real-world images.
-This demonstrates that our method not only excels in capturing traces of tampering but also generalizes well to real-world scenarios.
-This finding validates that ForgeryGPT, enhanced by the integrated FL-Expert, can accurately detect a wide range of subtle manipulations through Object-agnostic Forgery Prompt and a vocabulary-enhanced vision encoder.
-Overall, the proposed ForgeryGPT achieves the best average performance, underscoring its effectiveness in tackling complex forgery localization task.
+Following DiffForensics \cite{yu2024diffforensics}, we benchmark ForgeryGPT against a broad range of state-of-the-art methods under consistent experimental settings.
+Specifically, we evaluate representative methods including H-LSTM \cite{bappy2019hybrid}, HP-FCN \cite{li2019localization}, GSRNet \cite{zhou2020generate}, SPAN \cite{SPANhu2020span}, SATL-Net \cite{zhuo2022self}, CAT-Net \cite{kwon2021cat}, PSCCNet \cite{PSCCliu2022pscc}, HiFi-Net \cite{HiFi_IFDL}, and HiFi-Net++ \cite{guo2024language}, all trained using their official implementations on the same dataset.
+In addition, ManTra-Net \cite{Mantrawu2019mantra} and MVSS-Net \cite{MVSS-Net2021image} are evaluated directly using the pre-trained models provided by their respective authors.
+We further include the latest LLM-based image forgery detection approaches, FAKESHIELD \cite{xu2024fakeshield} and SIDA \cite{huang2025sidasocialmediaimage}, which are trained following their official pipelines under identical data conditions.
+Table~\ref{tab:localization} reports the pixel-level localization performance of all competing methods across eight benchmark datasets, using pixel-level AUC and F1-score as evaluation metrics.
+ForgeryGPT achieves the highest localization results on CASIA1.0+, NIST16, IMD2020, DSO-1, and Korus, and attains the second-best performance on AutoSplice and Columbia.
+Notably, it reaches an AUC of 91.4\% on IMD2020, a dataset consisting of real-world manipulated images, demonstrating its strong capability to detect subtle tampering traces while generalizing effectively to realistic scenarios.
+These results highlight the effectiveness of ForgeryGPT, which leverages the FL-Expert to accurately capture diverse and fine-grained manipulation cues.
+Overall, ForgeryGPT achieves the highest average performance across all the datasets, underscoring its robustness and superiority in addressing the challenges posed by the advanced image forgery localization task.